Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Experiments

+Table \ref{Tab: exp 3 - quantitative evaluation of abundance maps} summarizes the RMSE and RE values for each method, indicating that EEHT-C achieved the best RMSE and shared the best RE performance with VCA.

-Next, let us examine the results for Urban with $\phi = 0.4$ and varying $\omega$ from $0$ to $0.15$ in $0.025$ increments.
-Figure \ref{Fig: exp 3 - graph of average MRSA} plots the average MRSA given in (\ref{Eq: Ave MRSA for reference signatures}).
-We can see from the figure that EEHT-C is better than the other algorithms in average MRSA except $\omega = 0.15$.
-The MRSA values of EEHT-C take a minimum at $\omega = 0.1$.
-If $\omega$ is set to be a large value, some of the pixels $\a_i$ satisfying $\rho(i; \phi) \le \omega $ are no longer isolated and may be close to pure pixels.
-Removing such pixels can affect the number of pure pixels in an HSI.
-We set $\phi = 0.4$ and $\omega = 0.125$ and removed all pixels $\a_i$ satisfying $\rho(i; \phi) \le \omega $.
-Then, no pixels existed with an MRSA value of $0.05$ relative to the reference signature of Roof 1.
+Next, let us examine the experiments on Urban with $\phi = 0.4$ and varying $\omega$ from $0$ to $0.15$ in increments of $0.025$.
+Figure \ref{Fig: exp 3 - graph of average MRSA} shows the MRSA scores.
+We can see from the figure that EEHT-C achieved better MRSA scores than the other methods, except when $\omega = 0.15$.

+The MRSA scores of EEHT-C reached their minimum at $\omega = 0.1$.
+When $\omega$ is set to a large value, some of the pixels $\a_i$ satisfying $\rho(i; \phi) \le \omega $ are no longer isolated and may be close to pure pixels.
+Removing such pixels can affect the number of pure pixels in the HSI.
+To explore this, we set $\phi = 0.4$ and $\omega = 0.125$ and removed all pixels $\a_i$ satisfying $\rho(i; \phi) \le \omega $.
+At this setting, no pixels existed with an MRSA value of $0.05$ relative to the reference signature of Roof 1.
 Accordingly, when $\omega \ge 0.125$, it was impossible for EEHT-C to identify pixels containing the spectral signature of Roof 1 with high purity.
-For that reason, the average MRSA values of EEHT-C increased.
-We can see from the figure that our data-specific preprocessing was effective for EEHT-C and also the five existing algorithms and it could improve their average MRSA values with an appropriate choice of $\omega$.

-Our data-specific preprocessing requires us to choose two parameters $\phi, \omega$.
-In particular, as shown in Figure \ref{Fig: exp 3 - graph of average MRSA}, the endmember extraction performance of the algorithms depends on the choice of $\omega$.
-When drawing the histogram of density $\rho$ versus the number of pixels while varying $\phi$ from $0.45$ to $0.6$ in $0.05$ increments, as is the case of $\phi = 0.4$, a small peak appeared in a low-density range.
-Hence, on the basis of the experimental results for $\phi = 0.4$, we can describe the criteria on the choice of $\omega$ in the cases of $\phi = 0.45$ to $0.6$ as follows. \begin{enumerate}[(1)] \item When drawing the histogram of density $\rho$, the peak in a low-density range is cut off by $\omega$. \item The value of $\omega$ is small to prevent pixels close to pure pixels from being removed. \end{enumerate}

-We chose $\omega$ by following criteria (1) and (2) and ran the algorithms on Urban.
-Table \ref{Tab: exp 3 - table of average MRSA with varying phi} summarizes the average MRSA values.
-We see that their average MRSA values are nearly unchanged for $\phi$ from $0.4$ to $0.6$.
-These results imply that criteria (1) and (2) on the choice of $\omega$ can yield consistent results on the endmember extraction performance of algorithms for Urban if $\phi$ belongs to some range.
+For this reason, the MRSA scores of EEHT-C increased.